 Frequently Asked Questions

-Outside of these targeted distribution dates, KRF SmarTrip cards will still be assigned and issued by School ID Administrators, who have direct access to a supply of cards as well as enrollment lists for their respective schools.
-When schools reopen and School ID Administrators are on site, students can request replacement cards.
-The lost/stolen cards will be automatically deactivated when a replacement card is issued.
+While many schools are not offering in-person instruction for students, KRF SmarTrip cards will still be assigned and issued by school ID administrators, who will have direct access to a supply of cards as well as enrollment lists for their respective schools.
+NOTE: The current SY 2019-2020 KRF SmarTrip cards will be valid through September 29, 2020.

-- SY 2019-2020 KRF SmarTrip cards will be valid through September 29, 2020, so there is no need to rush to obtain a new card.
+- The SY 2019-2020 KRF SmarTrip cards will be valid through September 29, 2020, so there is no rush to obtain a new school year 2020-2021 card.

 - The SY 2020-2021 KRF SmarTrip card design will be blue, black and white, to differentiate it from cards from previous years, and it will have the words “Kids Ride Free 2020-2021” on it.

-When will I receive my new SY 2019-2020 Kids Ride Free SmarTrip Card?
+When will I receive my new SY 2020-2021 Kids Ride Free SmarTrip Card?

-How will I get to school if I don’t receive a new SY 2019-2020 Kids Ride Free SmarTrip Card before school begins?
+How will I get to school if I don’t receive a new SY 2020-2021 Kids Ride Free SmarTrip Card before school begins?

-Your SY 2018-2019 Kids Ride Free SmarTrip card (last year’s card) is valid until September 30, 2019.
+Your SY 2019-2020 Kids Ride Free SmarTrip card (last year’s card) will remain valid through September 29, 2020.